First Forays into Blogging

 This is George Dent boldly stepping into the 21st Century and launching a new blog - 'A Model Maker's Diary'.
 Here, I shall endeavour to keep people updated with what's on my workbench, along with other railway-related tittle-tattle.

 A few words about who I am:

-Although leaving the NRM for pastures new, I stumbled across an ad in Model Rail asking for a modelmaker.
-My wife convinced me to apply, I pootled over to Peterborough in my rattly old Micra for an interview and, five years later, I'm still there.
+While working at the National Railway Museum as a conservator, I stumbled across an ad in Model Rail asking for a modelmaker.
+My wife convinced me to apply, I pootled over to Peterborough in my rattly old Micra for an interview and, years later, I'm still there.

 As of today, I've just finished building a 'OO' kit of an LNER 'J21' 0-6-0, using a Dave Alexander kit and it's currently shunting wagons on my new layout, Maudetown Colliery.
 Look out for a full demonstration of how I built this loco in Model Rail magazine soon.